mmz33/mmz33.github.io/_posts/2020-09-05-cuda-notes.md

 and more optimizations.
 Especially when it comes to deep learning!
 Thus, this blog contains my notes about CUDA programming which I collected during my learning process.
 For reference, you can check this [book](https://developer.nvidia.com/cuda-example).
+You can also find practice code with comments [here](https://github.com/mmz33/practice-cuda).

 {% include mathjax.html %}